liuzhuan/You-Dont-Know-JS/CONTRIBUTING.md

 Please feel free to contribute to the quality of this content by submitting PR's for improvements to code snippets, explanations, etc. If there's any doubt or if you think that a word/phrase is used confusingly, **before submitting a PR, open an issue to ask about it.**

-However, if you choose to contribute content (not just typo corrections) to this repo, you agree that you're giving me a non-exclusive license to use that content for the book, as I (and my publisher) deem appropriate.
+However, if you choose to contribute content (not just typo corrections) to this repo, you agree that you're giving me a non-exclusive（非排他的） license to use that content for the book, as I (and my publisher) deem（认为） appropriate.
 You probably guessed that already, but I just have to make sure the lawyers are happy by explicitly stating it.

 ## Reading Experience (Chapter/Section links, etc)